Sebastián Piñera: Second presidency (2018–2022)

 Piñera took office for a second time on 11 March 2018, succeeding the outgoing Michelle Bachelet.
 Environmental NGOs accused the government of yielding to pressure from the mining lobby to thwart any draft legislation.
 In 2018, Piñera buried an initiative to ban industrial activities near glaciers.
 In 2019, a draft law from the ranks of the opposition caused tensions.
 It is supposed to convert glaciers and their surrounding environment "into protected areas, prohibiting any intervention except scientific and that can benefit sustainable tourism".
 At least 44 mining projects will likely be completed between 2019 and 2028.

-In May 2018, in response to massive feminist demonstrations, his government adopted "The Women's Agenda", which combined a conservative social vision and economic liberalism.
+In May 2018, in response to massive feminist demonstrations, his government adopted The Women's Agenda, which combined a conservative social vision and economic liberalism.
 In June 2021, Piñera said that he would push for the adoption of a same-sex marriage bill, drawing criticism from his conservative allies.
 In December 2021 he enacted the law before the second round of the presidential election.
-Previously in 2019 he enacted the "gender identity" law.
+Previously in 2019 he enacted the gender identity law.

 During the end of the administration, the Universal Guaranteed Pension was enacted, benefiting 2.5 million Chileans.
 In addition, he started the organization of the 2023 Pan American Games.

 Cabinet

-Piñera's Second Term original Cabinet.
+Piñera's original Cabinet during his second term.

-In January 2018, Piñera unveiled his cabinet to harsh criticism: his interior minister, Andrés Chadwick, was a vocal supporter of Pinochet dictatorship, which had previously appointed him president of the Catholic University Students Federation.
+In January 2018, Piñera unveiled his cabinet to harsh criticism: his interior minister, Andrés Chadwick, was a vocal supporter of the Pinochet dictatorship, which had previously appointed him president of the Catholic University Students Federation.
 In 2012 Chadwick expressed "deep repentance" for this support after discovering "over the years" serious human rights violations committed by the dictatorship, while defending the regime on other grounds.

 Chadwick and justice minister Hernán Larraín were also "supporters and defenders of the secretive German enclave Colonia Dignidad, which was established by the fugitive Nazi officer and paedophile Paul Schäfer in the early 60s".
 Colonia Dignidad was used by Pinochet security officials to torture and murder opponents of the regime.